 11M (Monday 11th)

-- Long Term Goal – write first draft of novel
+- Long-Term Goal – write the first draft of a novel

-- Medium Term Goal – have a synopsis ready for full novel by mid year
+- Medium-Term Goal – have a synopsis ready for the full novel by mid-year

 - Short Term Goal – write one chapter per month